adeira/universe/src/packages/babel-preset-kiwicom/README.md

 JS-ESM variant is doing the same except it's targeting modern JS environments which support ES6 modules (`import`/`export`).

-This preset uses `env` preset behind the scenes which means it transpiles JS to the current Node.js version you are running.
+This preset uses `env` preset behind the scenes which means that by default it transpiles JS to the current Node.js version you are running.
 Therefore it's recommended to do the transpilation in your Docker container that is identical to your production version.
-On top of that it transpiles code to be compatible with our front-end requirements (last 2 versions, ie >= 11).
-You can also choose Flow as a transpilation target (see bellow).
-This mode uses _only_ these features:
+On top of that it transpiles code to be compatible with our front-end [Browserlist](https://github.com/browserslist/browserslist) requirements (can be changed via `environment` option).
+You can also choose Flow as a transpilation target.
+Flow target uses _only_ these features:

 - declares `__DEV__` expression when used
 - transpiles Flow comments into Flow types (`/*:: type Example = number; */` -> `type Example = number;`)

+Use option `target` to enable Flow-only transpilations:

 ```js
 module.exports = function(api /*: ApiType */) {